Extracorporeal Shockwave Therapy: Get Runners Back in Motion

 • Significant improvement in pain along with continued PT

-• Ability to run 32 km per week following 1st treatment with EPAT
+• Ability to run 32 km per week following the 1st treatment with EPAT

 • Completed Chicago Marathon 6-weeks after beginning treatment*